purebase/pale/README.md

 # Legeerklaering

 Repository for Legeerklaering.
-Application written in Kotlin to handle messages regarding Legeerklaering and sending them to the internal system.
+Application written in Kotlin used to receive legeerklæringer from external systems, doing some validation, then pushing it to our internal systems.

 ## Technologies & Tools